What is the difference between Beam and Grin?

 We believe that the Beam coin will serve as a truly usable confidential store of value, with an addition of second-layer solutions like Lightning to allow for day-to-day usage.

 We believe that rapid innovation is best achieved in a startup model, where people are 100% focused on the project and are working on it literally 24/7.
 Also, we feel that some of the technical decisions made by the Grin team are less practical and use more “cutting-edge” technology.
 Since we are literally building money, we chose a more conservative approach and decided to use more proven technologies instead - that’s why we chose C++ and not Rust, Equihash and not Cuckoo Cycle, etc. That said, we have immense respect for the Grin team and wish them success.
-We are all working towards the same goal - bringing financial privacy back to people and making cryptocurrency more usable in the real world applications.
+We are all working towards the same goal - bringing financial privacy back to people and making cryptocurrency more usable in real-world applications.

 The cryptospace offers several privacy coins but what are the main differences between them, compared to Beam?
 Here we go.